silentmemo/use_git_in_lab/README.md

 I will plan out the project in the README.md in the root directory.
 This document maybe your project proposal, the index of your thesis.

+I have to work on different part on the projcet.
+For each part, I will start a new branch.
+This is to allow myself to work freely in this branch, knowing that the main branch remains unaltered until I merge the change in this branch to the main branch.
+Plus it avoid conflits with your collaborator, like in the case if you have to edit the same file.
+The task can be like a section in an article.

+It usually takes days , if not weeks,  to finish working a section.
+So along the way I will have to save file, which will be commit with a message.